 - He also has less tolerance for Courtroom Antics than his brother, and tries to have the bailiff take away Franziska's whip when she starts using it on him.
 It's only through the will of two hanging prosecutors that the antics continue.

 - The Judge: Well, the other judge.
-He basically exists mostly to allow one judge or another to be unaware of the true nature of a character who has been involved in a trial before (Dahlia appears in 3-4, which this judge tries, and is then not recognized by the normal judge in 3-1 which takes place later; he also appears temporarily in 3-5 while Edgeworth is filling in for Phoenix, as this judge would be less familiar with Edgeworth and thus wouldn't be able to tell he was a prosecutor).
+He basically exists mostly to allow one judge or another to be unaware of the true nature of a character who has been involved in a trial before (Dahlia appears in 3-4, which this Judge tries, and is then not recognized by the normal Judge in 3-1 which takes place later; he also appears temporarily in 3-5 while Edgeworth is filling in for Phoenix, as this Judge would be less familiar with Edgeworth and thus wouldn't be able to tell he was a prosecutor instead of an attorney).

 - Mad Libs Catch Phrase: "I'm not sure how I feel about X." Mia even lampshades it.Mia: Is this guy sure about how he feels about ANYTHING?